gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Simpler *and* fairer,"
 Sergeant Dorbu added with a quiet intensity that hadn't been there a moment earlier.
-"And that's what we want—something simple and fair.
+"That's all we want—something simple and fair.
 Laws should be there for everyone, all the time, not just for whoever has the most money on the day of a trial.
-And if that means a bunch of royals have to work for a living instead of renting out laws some king gave their great-great-grands way back when, that's fine by me."
+And if that means a bunch of nobles have to work for a living instead of renting out laws some king gave their great-great-grands way back when, that's fine by me."
 He drained his glass in one quick gulp.
-When her mother did the same, Noxy held her breath and swallowed her own *rak*.
+When her mother did the same,
+Noxy held her breath and swallowed her own *rak*.

 The thick black liquid felt like fiery smoke as it went down her throat.
 She clenched her jaw,